What all does Vintage Base Camp do?

 Once we have had a conversation or two and have a solid idea of what you want, we will send an itemized estimate, queue fee form, and a projected start date that you can look over.
-If your estimate is under $5K it will be a flat $106, and if it is over $5K it will be $212 (these numbers include tax) - both of which go toward any balance.
 This queue fee combined with a signed queue fee form and signed estimate will secure your place in our calendar.
 You will have 10 business days to return these forms and your queue fee in order to secure the dates given to you.
 If you do not submit these items within 10 business days there is a strong possibility that those dates will shift to later in the year.
 We understand that everyone wants their work to be done sooner rather than later and your timely return of these forms and queue fee can help make that happen!

 Larger jobs require booking out further, often a year in advance.
 Smaller jobs can be booked with a month before arrival, but we are often booked up months in advance so it really just depends on the scope of the project.
 So don’t wait, book now!